Pick Your Own Apples

 - When you enter, we will provide you with complimentary heavy-duty recyclable plastic bag.
-The bag holds approximately 8 kilograms
+(10 lb and 20 lb bags available)

 - Yes.
-We have portable washrooms in the orchard, as well as in the Farm Shop.
+We have portable washrooms in the orchard, as well as in the Farm Shoppe.

 - Dogs are allowed on a leash in the picnic area and orchard, but not on the wagon ride.
 Please clean up after your pet.

 - We can only accept cash in the orchard.
-An ATM is available in the Farm Shop.
-Credit and debit are accepted in the Shop and Bistro
+An ATM is available in the Farm Shoppe.
+Credit and debit are accepted in the Shoppe and Bistro.

 - Not at this time.